dm4rnde/StockPriceOverviewAppl/README.md

 # StockPriceOverviewAppl

-It is a simple/basic GUI program written in Python and uses tkinter as GUI package.
+> It is a **simple/basic GUI program written in Python** **that tkinter** as GUI package.
+>

-Program:
+> Program:
-- allows user to add/remove stock symbols to/from list;
+> - allows user to add/remove stock symbols to/from list;
-- allows user to observe current price and historical price change of selected stock.
+> - allows user to observe current price and historical price change of selected stock.

 Was created with following specifics:
 - Python 3.6.2